 You should be careful while selling these products.
 They aren’t purchased in bulk either, and margins tend to be very low.

-Lucrative as it is, dropshippers tend to start expecting too much from dropshipping right from the beginning.
+As lucrative as it can be, dropshippers tend to expect too much at the beginning.

 In anticipation of quick results, they end up making a lot of common mistakes.